MahdiBaghbani/containers/docs/guides/dockerfile-development.md

      --mode "'$TLS_MODE'"
      ```

      The pattern `"'$VAR'"` means: outer double quotes for shell expansion, inner single quotes passed as literal to nushell.
-When `$TLS_ENABLED` is `true`, shell expands to `'true'` and nushell receives the string `"true"`.
+When `$TLS_ENABLED` is `true`, shell expands to `'true'` and nushell receives the string value with literal quotes.

    - **Why**: Nushell is strongly typed.
 If a script parameter is `--enabled: string`, it must receive a string, not a boolean.
 Shell variables expand to unquoted values that nushell interprets as their native types.

+   - **Normalization**: Well-designed nushell scripts (like `copy-tls.nu`) normalize quoted values internally - stripping surrounding quotes and handling case variations.
+This means `'true'`, `'TRUE'`, and `"true"` all work correctly.

    - **Pattern**: Always use `"'$SHELL_VAR'"` when passing shell variables to nushell scripts that expect string parameters.